jmc91/laravel-test/README.md

 The main logic is located in app/Http/Controllers/UserRegistration.php

-In order to hook up your credentials, update config/github.php
+In order to hook up your git credentials, update config/github.php